Board of Trustees Leadership Council National Advisory Board

 Prior to PICA, Roya worked in galleries and produced freelance curatorial projects in San Francisco and Greater LA as well as Phoenix, where she was also a grant writer and education program manager for a women’s foundation.
 She earned a B.A. in Contemporary Visual Culture & Gender Studies from the Johnston Center for Integrative Studies in California, and a Master’s in Arts Management from the University of Oregon, concentrating in Community Arts with a thesis on planning for public participation and community engagement in contemporary feminist art programs.

-Kirsten Saladow, Director of Communications
+Leslie Vigeant, Director of Marketing and Communications

 Kim Crosby, Development Manager

 Sophie May Hook, Events and Earned Income Manager